k4my4b/Arch-Linux-Tips-And-Tricks/README.md

 - ~~**kwin-lowlatency** <sup>[AUR](https://aur.archlinux.org/packages/kwin-lowlatency/)</sup> (fork of kwin with major performance improvements)~~

-  > <span style="color:red">In the beginning of 2021, <a href="https://invent.kde.org/plasma/kwin/-/merge_requests/507">a massive change set</a> has been merged to KWin which pretty much defeats the point of this project.</span>.
+  > In the beginning of 2021, [a massive change set](https://invent.kde.org/plasma/kwin/-/merge_requests/507) has been merged to KWin which pretty much defeats the point of this project.

   ```bash
   trizen -S --noedit kwin-lowlatency